Module extendr_api::prelude

 try_left!

-, see its documentation for more information. - Get a local variable from the calling function or a global variable if no such variable exists.
+macro. - Get a local variable from the calling function or a global variable if no such variable exists.

 - An n-dimensional array.